-- see, to its satisfaction, that adequate procedures are in place for the review of the Corporation's public disclosure of financial information extracted or derived from its financial statements and periodically assess the adequacy of those procedures; - review the internal control procedures of the Corporation and advise the directors on auditing practices and procedures as part of the responsibility of directors to meet their moral and legal responsibilities to the Corporation; - review the Corporation's compliance with International Financial Reporting Standards and advise the Board of Directors thereon: - meet on a regular basis with the Corporation's Senior Director, Corporate Internal Audit, Risk & Compliance and provide internal audit stewardship; - review and approve the Internal Audit Charter on an annual basis; - review and approve the Internal Audit budget and resource plan, annually; - review and approve the risk-based Internal Audit plan each year; - review and approve recommendations regarding the appointment and removal of the Senior Director, Corporate Internal Audit, Risk & Compliance; - make appropriate inquiries of Management and the Senior Director, Corporate Internal Audit, Risk & Compliance to determine whether there are any scope or resource limitations; - review and approve the Corporation's hiring policies regarding partners, employees and former partners and employees of the present and former external auditors of the Corporation; - review the Corporation's information technology and cyber-security risk exposures and controls; - review the Corporation's tax compliance, at least annually; - establish procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters and (ii) the confidential and anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters; - review the accuracy and reliability of data to be disclosed to interested parties; - review the relationship among external auditors, internal auditors, if any, and employees; and - review management plans regarding any requirements for revised accounting practices. - 4.
+- see, to its satisfaction, that adequate procedures are in place for the review of the Corporation's public disclosure of financial information extracted or derived from its financial statements and periodically assess the adequacy of those procedures; - review and oversee the Corporation's policies and procedures to identify, assess and monitor relatedparty transactions and approve all related party transactions as required under the terms of the Corporation's Related-Party Transaction policy; - review the internal control procedures of the Corporation and advise the directors on auditing practices and procedures as part of the responsibility of directors to meet their moral and legal responsibilities to the Corporation; - review the Corporation's compliance with International Financial Reporting Standards and advise the Board of Directors thereon; - meet on a regular basis with the Corporation's Senior Director, Corporate Internal Audit, Risk & Compliance and provide internal audit stewardship; - review and approve the Internal Audit Charter on an annual basis; - review and approve the Internal Audit budget and resource plan, annually; - review and approve the risk-based Internal Audit plan each year; - review and approve recommendations regarding the appointment and removal of the Senior Director, Corporate Internal Audit, Risk & Compliance; - make appropriate inquiries of Management and the Senior Director, Corporate Internal Audit, Risk & Compliance to determine whether there are any scope or resource limitations; - review and approve the Corporation's hiring policies regarding partners, employees and former partners and employees of the present and former external auditors of the Corporation; - review the Corporation's information technology and cyber-security risk exposures and controls; - review the Corporation's tax compliance, at least annually; - establish procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters and (ii) the confidential and anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters; - review the accuracy and reliability of data to be disclosed to interested parties; - review the relationship among external auditors, internal auditors, if any, and employees; and - review management plans regarding any requirements for revised accounting practices. - 4.
 Accountability of external auditors.
 The external auditors are ultimately accountable to the Board of Directors and the Audit Committee as representatives of shareholders. - 5.
 Signed resolution.
 A resolution in writing signed by all the members of the Audit Committee entitled to vote on that resolution at a meeting of the Audit Committee is as valid as if it had been passed at a meeting of the Audit Committee.
 A copy of every resolution referred to in this paragraph shall be kept with the minutes of the meetings of the Audit Committee. - 6.
-Chair, quorum and procedure.
+Chair, quorum, and procedure.
 The Audit Committee shall have the power to appoint a Chair and a Vice-Chair, to fix its quorum, which quorum shall consist of not less than a majority of its members, and to determine its procedure.

 7. Meetings.
 Meetings of the Audit Committee may be held at the registered office of the Corporation or at such other places within or without Canada as the Audit Committee may from time to time determine, including by teleconference and videoconference.
-Meetings of the Audit Committee may be called by or by the order of the President of the Corporation, the Chair of the Audit Committee, or any two (2) members thereof.
-Reviewed and approved by the Board of Directors on December 13, 2022.
+Meetings of the Audit Committee may be called by or by the order of the President of the Corporation, the Chair of the Audit Committee, the Vice-Chair or any two (2) members thereof.

+Reviewed and approved by the Board of Directors on December 12, 2023.